MicrosoftDocs/cognitive-toolkit-docs/articles/CNTK-Library-Managed-API.md

 public string Name { get; }
 ```

-Name of `this` Axis.
+Name of the Axis.

 ***
 ```cs
 public bool IsStatic { get; }
 ```

-Returns a boolean value indicating whether `this` Axis corresponds to a static axis.
+Returns a boolean value indicating whether the Axis corresponds to a static axis.

 ***
 ```cs
 public bool IsDynamic { get; }
 ```

-Returns a boolean value indicating whether `this` Axis corresponds to a dynamic axis.
+Returns a boolean value indicating whether the Axis corresponds to a dynamic axis.

 ## class Utils